 MA in Museum and Exhibition Studies

 Applicants are considered on an individual basis.
-Details can be found at http://artandarthistory.uic.edu/content/school-art-art-history-graduate-admissions.
+Details on applying to the School of Art and Art History can be found on the School of Art and Art History website.
 In addition to the Graduate College minimum requirements, applicants must meet the following program requirements:

 - Baccalaureate Field No restrictions.